 Is there a fee for CPT?

 There is no fee to apply for curricular practical training.
-Processing is done in the ISA office.
+Processing is done in the ISSS office.

 What paperwork is required?